The-OpenROAD-Project/OpenROAD/doc/OpenRoadArch.md

 ### Test

-Each "tool" has a /test directory containing a script to run "unit" tests.
+Each "tool" has a /test directory containing a script nameed "regression" to run "unit" tests.
+With no arguments it should run default unit tests.

 No databases should be in tests.
 Read lef/def/verilog to make a database.

 The regression script should not depend on the current working directory.
 It should be able to be run from any directory.
 Use filenames relative to the script name rather the the current working directory.

+Regression scripts should print a consise summary of test failures.
+They should **not** print thousands of lines of internal tool info.

 ### Issues